Sarod

 A 19th century sarod, at the Metropolitan Museum of Art.

 The sarod is a stringed instrument, used in Hindustani music on the Indian subcontinent.
 Along with the sitar, it is among the most popular and prominent instruments.
 It is known for a deep, weighty, introspective sound, in contrast with the sweet, overtone-rich timbre of the sitar, with sympathetic strings that give it a resonant, reverberant quality.
 A fretless instrument, it can produce the continuous slides between notes known as meend (glissandi), which are important in Indian music.

+Historically known by the alternative name Sardiya Veena, it's origin is unclear with scholars tracing it to Indian Saradiya Veena, Swaravat or Rabab.

 Origins

+The origin of Sarod is unclear with multiple origins.
+Scholars trace it to have been evolved from ancient form of (Indian) SaradiyaVeena, South Indian plucked stringed instrument Saravat or Swaravat or sahrud (now known as Rabab).

+The Sarod has been also historically called and known by the name "Saradiya Veena".
+Further, Tagore states that the Arab Rabab(also called the Afghani Rebab) is physically smaller than the Indian Rabab.

-The word sarod was introduced from Persian during the late Mughal Empire and is much older than the Indian musical instrument.
+The word sarod may have been introduced from Persian during the late Mughal Empire.
 It can be traced back to sorūd meaning "song", "melody", or "hymn", and further to the Persian verb sorūdan, which means "to sing", "to play a musical instrument", or "to compose".

+According to Oxford English dictionary, the earliest use of the word "Sarod" as a noun is from 1860s and is borrowed from Hindi.

 Alternatively, the shahrud may have given its name to the sarod.
 The Persian word šāh-rūd is made up of šāh (shah or king) and rūd (string).

-The origins of sarod music can be traced back to the rhythmic and vibrant melodies of the Afghani rubāb, as well as the Indian seni rubāb, which held a significant place in the Mughal royal courts.
-The sarod emerged in India during the early 19th century as an evolved form of the Afghani rubāb, commonly played in the regions to the east of Delhi, inhabited by Afghan communities.
-In the latter half of the 19th century, the progeny of the rubab musician and Afghan merchant Ghulam Bandagi Khan endowed the instrument with metal strings and a metallic plate, elements that are characteristic of the contemporary sarod.
+The sarod may have also emerged in India during the early 19th century as an evolved form of the Afghan rubāb, commonly played in the regions to the east of Delhi, inhabited by Pathan communities.
+In the latter half of the 19th century, virtuosic rubab musicians endowed the instrument with metal strings and a metallic plate, elements that are characteristic of the contemporary sarod.
 These enhancements facilitated longer-lasting notes and the ability to execute the intricate embellishments characteristic of dhrupad and khyal styles of music.